Tipser/slate/source/includes/_rest-api.md

 # Rest API

-Tipser provides a RESTful API that you can use to fully integrate your platform with Tipser.
+Tipser provides a RESTful API you can use to fully integrate your platform with Tipser.

 ##Endpoints

 ##Markets
-Available markets for the product endpoint

-`/v4/markets`

 > Get available markets